marksibrahim/Effective-Java-Notes/README.md

 Generally avoid inheritance, unless you explicitly plan for it by documenting the use cases, protecting methods,  and testing.

 # Prefer interfaces to abstract classes

 Abstract class allows to implement classes, where interfaces you define the signature.

 You can implement multiple interfaces, instead of having a rigid hierarchy.
 You can make use of mixins

 Skeletal implementation

 * Class can inherit skeletal implementation or create an instance of it to access the methods

 Avoid abstract classes and use skeletal implementations of interface

+# Prefer class hierarchies to tagged classes

+Use an abstract class that implements a shared method \(area for circle, rectangle etc.\)

+Instead of using a flag, or variable to note the shapes type.
+Use class hierachary to properly subclass classes that have things common with one another. \(Shape -&gt; Circle & Rectangle, Rectangle -&gt; Square\)